Bryson DeChambeau rewarded for 417-yard drive in afternoon fourballs

 He had targeted the dog-leg, 581-yard par-five at Whistling Straits as a hole he could capitalise on and with his playing partners taking the intended route left of the water DeChambeau took dead aim at the flag from the tee box.

-The 2020 US Open champion opted for a direct line to the green, driving over the heads of the assembled gallery, and landed his shot just 72 yards from the pin.

-From there he flipped a wedge to four feet and made eagle to draw him and partner Scottie Scheffler back to all-square against world number one Jon Rahm and Tyrrell Hatton.
+The 2020 US Open champion opted for a direct line to the green, driving over the heads of the assembled gallery, and landed his shot just 72 yards from the pin and from there he he flipped a wedge to four feet and made eagle.

+“I knew if it was a little downwind I could take a unique line and I luckily was able to have that wind today,” said DeChambeau.

+“It was 20mph-plus and I said to myself ‘All right, I have to aim at the green’.
+So I did.
+I just aimed at the green and ‘bombs away’.